Smattr/rumur/doc/vs-cmurphi.rst

 Colour Output
 -------------
-Rumur's generated verifier attempts to imitate CMurphi's verifier's output to smooth the transition for users, but by default Rumur colourises its output using ANSI terminal sequences.
+Rumur’s generated verifier attempts to imitate CMurphi’s verifier’s output to smooth the transition for users, but by default Rumur colourises its output using ANSI terminal sequences.
 This behaviour is controllable via command-line options.